 505 HTTP Version Not Supported – Usually this only happens with older browsers.
 (Senior citizens who don’t know what to order.
 Or where they are.
 Or what year it is.)

 Whew!
-Never let it be that I don’t know when to quit… because really, I don’t.
+Never let it be said that I don’t know when to quit… because really, I don’t.
 END OF FILE